ab2050/tryingPostgrewargon2/readMe.txt

+GDPR ALLOWS STORAGE OF IP ADDRESSES BUT ONLY WITH PROPER REASON, INFORMED CONSENT AND WITH PROPER SECURITY ONLY.
+REMOVE IP FROM LOGS OR CREATE NEW LOG FILES INSTEAD.

 Main task : Store data in postgre, 2 user roles - user or admin, admin can see logs and all records Failed login attempts get stored in login_logs table User records are stored in storeData table